 Triazines give poor control of some grass weeds, and also certain broad-leaved species.
 This is now less of an issue with the release of indaziflam, which has a wider range of weeds controlled.
 Likewise, flumioxazin also now controls a wide range of weeds.
-If not using either of these, triazine herbicides should either be alternated with, or used in combination with, herbicides from these other groups that do control these problems species.
+If not using either of these, triazine herbicides should either be alternated with, or used in combination with, herbicides from the remaining groups listed in the table that do control these problem species.
 The use of alternation or combination of herbicides will also help stop resistance building up within a species such as within black nightshade.
-Selecting the most appropriate herbicides is best done by using the “New Zealand Novachem Agrichemical Manual” (AgriMedia 2014) to select products that will control species that have caused problems within a crop in past seasons.
+Selecting the most appropriate herbicides is best done by using the “New Zealand Novachem Agrichemical Manual” (AgriMedia 2020) to select products that will control species that have caused problems within a crop in past seasons.
 It is important with the recent introduction of indaziflam and flumioxazin that neither of these are now over-used year after year to risk resistance developing to these.

 Apart from use of residual herbicides, much of the alternation of herbicides within perennial fruit crops takes the form of knockdown herbicides to remove species not controlled by residual herbicides applied early in the season, and this works well too.
 In fact, most of these residual herbicides give poor control of existing weeds, so these weeds need to be removed at the time of applying residual herbicides.
 The main herbicide used for this is glyphosate (Group G), but there is also some use of amitrole (Group F3) either early in the season or after harvest, and also glufosinate (Group H), especially during summer.
 Paraquat (Group D) is another option in those fruit crops where use of this herbicide is permitted.
 Grass weeds can be controlled using Group A herbicides such as fluazifop and clethodim (though check whether herbicides are registered for a particular crop before using them).
 A major point to consider though is not to rely too heavily on just one of these chemicals, especially glyphosate, as herbicide resistance has now begun developing due to overuse of this herbicide within fruit crops.

 The assistance of colleagues in initially devising this strategy in 1994 is gratefully acknowledged, especially Graeme Bourdôt, Anis Rahman, Trevor Patterson, Roger Field, Mike Cornwell, Bob Moffatt and Murray Willocks.